Fonts

-Defining fonts is as easy as defining colors or spacings, just use fonts
+Defining fonts is as easy as defining colors or spacings, just use `fonts` property in config:

 export const shopstoryConfig = {